- What should I wear?

 - Do I wear shoes or train barefoot?

-For your first sessions we suggest you wear track pants and a t-shirt.
+For your first sessions we suggest you wear track pants and a long sleeve t-shirt.
 If your clothes have pockets or zippers, we place cloth tape over them as a safety precaution to avoid fingers getting caught and to stop abrasions from the zippers.

 There are a few different options for training such as memberships (for accessing all of our classes), casual visits or private lessons.
 Please click here for further information on our pricing.

 For BJJ classes you will eventually need a rashguard (long sleeve rashie) and a Gi.
 The Gi worn in BJJ is similar to a Karate uniform but made thicker and more heavily stitched in order to last through the strain that grappling places upon the uniform.
 Grappling arts such as BJJ, Judo and Sambo place a lot more wear and tear on the uniform than do striking arts because in grappling the uniform can be used as a tool to perform certain techniques.
 A mouth guard can also be a good idea for BJJ training.
 Many people like to buy a Gi right away but we always give people some time to purchase a Gi, we usually like to see people in a Gi within about 4 weeks of commencing training.
 You can purchase Gi’s from ISOHEALTH but if you prefer to wear a Gi that you get from elsewhere then that’s fine too.

 For striking and MMA style training you will eventually need a mouthguard, 12oz (or higher) boxing gloves, sparring MMA gloves, shin pads and a groin guard.
 We have gloves and shin pads that you can borrow when you first start but before you can commence sparring you must have your own mouthguard as minimum safety requirement.